neoforged/.github/primers/1.21.9/index.md

 :---------------------:|:----------
-`submitHitbox`         | A pose stack, render state of the entity, and the hitboxes render state `submitShadow`         | A pose stack, the shadow radius, and the shadow pieces `submitNameTag`        | A pose stack, an optional position offset, the text component, if the text should be seethrough (like when sneaking), light coordinates, and square distance to the camera
+`submitHitbox`         | A pose stack, render state of the entity, and the hitboxes render state `submitShadow`         | A pose stack, the shadow radius, and the shadow pieces `submitNameTag`        | A pose stack, an optional position offset, the text component, if the text should be seethrough (like when sneaking), light coordinates, and the camera render state
 `submitText`           | A pose stack, the XY offset, the text sequence, whether to add a drop shadow, the font display mode, light coordinates, color,  background color, and outline color
 `submitFlame`          | A pose stack, render state of the entity, and a rotation quaternion `submitLeash`          | A pose stack and the leash state